 Sequential Fuel Injection

-This type of fuel injector is also known as sequential port fuel injection or time injection.
+This type of fuel injector is also known as a sequential port fuel injection or a timed injection.
 It is a type of multiport injection, even as basic multiport uses multiple injectors.
-They all spray their fuel at the same time or sequentially, making the fuel hang around for as long as 150 milliseconds when the engine is idling.

 Direct Injection

-Direct injection is common in diesel engines, although starting to be common in gasoline engine designs.
-It is sometimes called DIG for direct injection gasoline.
-In its process, fuel is injected directly into the combustion chamber, past the valves.
+The process injects fuel directly into the combustion chamber, bypassing the valves.
 Fuel metering is more precise than other fuel injection types.
 Direct fuel injection gives engineers another variable to influence precisely how combustion occurs in the cylinders.

 The science of engine design examines how air-fuel mixture swirls around in the cylinders.
-And also how the explosion travels from the ignition point.
+Additionally, it studies the path of the explosion from the ignition point.
 Direct injection in a gasoline engine can handle things such as the shape of cylinders and pistons.
-Also, port and spark plug locations, timing, duration, and intensity of the spark.
-Number of spark plugs per cylinder.
-All these affect how completely and evenly fuel combusts in a gasoline engine.

 How A Fuel Injection System Works

-The working of a fuel injector system is quite interesting and easier to understand.
+The working of a fuel injector system is fascinating and easier to understand.
 The main work is from the fuel injector to the combustion chamber after fuel is pumped to it from the fuel tank.
-As earlier said, the fuel injector is an electronically controlled mechanical device that is responsible for fuel spraying.
-The injector gets energized and an electromagnet moves a plunger that opens the valve.

-This valve allows the pressurized fuel to squirt out through a tiny nozzle.
-The nozzle is designed to atomize the fuel, which is responsible for making the fuel easily burn.
-The amount of time the fuel injector stays open will determine the fuel supplied to the engine.
 Additionally, an ECU device is in charge of controlling this, which is known as “pulse width.”
 Fuel injector systems are mounted directly to the intake manifold so that fuel can be sprayed directly into the intake valve.

-There is a spring inside the conventional injector that holds the needle valve in a close position.
+There is a spring inside the conventional injector that holds the needle valve in a closed position.
 It holds this needle valve until the high-pressure line meets a specific value.
-There is a pipe called a “fuel rail” that supplies pressurized fuel to the injectors.
-The right amount of fuel is supplied to the required parts.

 Advantages